-So far so good.
+So far, so good.
 We have a server status panel.
-It shows a green colored “Up” and red colored “Down” messages.
+It displays a green colored “Up” and red colored “Down” messages.

 2.2 Alerting with Grafana

-We want to get notified when the server is down.
+We want to get a notification when the server is down.
 How do we do it?

-Alerting is the most important feature of Grafana in my opinion.
-Having able to check metrics whenever you want is great but you should not need to constantly check metrics to find out if something is wrong.
+In my opinion, alerting is the most important feature of Grafana.
+The ability to check metrics whenever you want is great, but you should not need to constantly check metrics to find out if something is wrong.
 Instead, Grafana should tell you something is wrong and you can check out the metrics then.

 - Define a notification channel